redgrittybrick/blockchain/README.md

     blocks2csv | csvstats > stats.dat

-Then I ran Gnuplot and aksed it to `load gnuplot.plt`
+Then I ran Gnuplot and asked it to `load gnuplot.plt`

 ![Graph](graph.png)